 4. Paella for lunch

 Paella, the famous Spanish rice-based dish, originates from Valencia so is a must-try on any visit here.
 It is also perfect for lunch, to refuel for your busy afternoon of sightseeing.
 Many restaurants all over the city serve Paella, but be warned in most places (the good ones) you will need to order the dish for minimum 2 people, as they are not small, and they take a while to cook so set aside a good amount of time for lunch (in the true Spanish way!).
 Reservations are a good idea to avoid a wait, and it is worth the organisation as a good Paella is delicious.
-The ingredients used in Valencia are usually local, from the rice grown in huge fields north and south of the city, to the precious saffron that flavours it.
+The ingredients used in Valencia are usually local, from the rice grown in huge fields north and south of the city, to the precious saffron that flavours it, and the squid ink (black coloured paella) are especially unique.

 5. Torres de Serranos